-- the consumer in question does not reside in the USA and,
+- the consumer does not live in the USA and,

-- if the transfer would oblige the provider to violate the regulations of the country hosting the data.
+- if the transfer would make the provider violate the regulations of the country hosting the data.
 In this case, a motion must be tabled.

-For the most eager, you can go to the CLOUD act text.
+For the most eager of you, you can go to the CLOUD Act text.

 Divergent visions on the CLOUD Act

 Pros: no wonder on why this CLOUD Act has been approved by Oath and 4 of the 5 GAFAM (Google, Apple, Facebook and Microsoft).
-Indeed, according to them, and contrary to all that the specialists agree to say, this CLOUD Act would allow a more important protection of the consumers.
+Indeed, according to them, and contrary to what the specialists agree to say, this CLOUD Act would provide a more important protection of the consumers.

-As such, Brad Smith (president and chief legal officer of Microsoft) was able to say on March 21 that this law was a “good compromise” that would “defend the privacy rights of our customers around the world.
+Indeed, Brad Smith (president and chief legal officer of Microsoft) said on March 21 that this law was a “good compromise” that would “defend the privacy rights of our customers around the world“.

 But how do they justify such a position?
-Through the affirmation of better information.
+Through the assertion of a better information.
 The possibility of transferring data to U.S. surveillance agencies – regardless of where the data is located – would enhance consumer privacy, they said.

-Counters: the major problem is the interference of the American authorities.
-That is why the vast majority of thinking heads are opposed to this overly intrusive act.
+Cons: the major problem is the interference of the American authorities.
+That is why the vast majority of the thinkers are opposed to this overly intrusive act.

-GDPR article 48 “Any judgment of a court or tribunal and any decision of an administrative authority of a third country requiring a controller or processor to transfer or disclose personal data may only be recognized or enforceable in any manner if based on an international agreement, such as a mutual legal assistance treaty, in force between the requesting third country and the Union or a Member State, without prejudice to other grounds for transfer pursuant to this Chapter.”
+Article 48 of the GDPR says that “Any judgment of a court or tribunal and any decision of an administrative authority of a third country requiring a controller or processor to transfer or disclose personal data may only be recognized or enforceable in any manner if based on an international agreement, such as a mutual legal assistance treaty, in force between the requesting third country and the Union or a Member State, without prejudice to other grounds for transfer pursuant to this Chapter.”